Functional Movement Patterns

 Written by Kyle Ligon - MovementLink.FIT Head Coach

-2. Using the correct muscles in the right way builds a natural aesthetic by not over- or under-developing muscle groups.
+2. Using the correct muscles in the right way builds a natural aesthetic by not over- or under-developing any muscle groups.

 3. Muscle imbalances are resolved as developing functional movement patterns will require weak muscles to catch up to overdeveloped muscles caused by previous errors in habitual movement and technique.